 Being reactive, taking a project-focused approach, and considering the short-term can be useful to solving immediate problems and addressing day-to-day issues.
 But they are not helpful if you’re looking to build a sustainable team, product, service, or organization.
 If you can learn to avoid these common behaviors, you will be able to see more broadly, think more thoroughly, anticipate obstacles, achieve more effective results, and create a better future.

-If you’re interested in exploring this topic further, check out Uplevel Studio’s Building Strategic Leadership online course.
+If you’re interested in exploring this topic further, check out Uplevel DNA’s Building Strategic Leadership online course.

 Weekly Uplevel Practice